Invasion of the E-Bikes. Coming to a Trail Near You, Maybe.

 A Trek Powerfly.
 Photo: Trek

-Steamboat Springs, Colorado voted to open two paved “trails” inside the city limits to Class 1 bikes back in April 2018.
-A year long study did not produce any major conflicts, and the city hopes it will encourage people to ride more and drive less.
-Seattle is considering a pilot program to allow e-bikes on 5 paved trails throughout the city, and a similar program in Durango, Colorado is already underway.
+Steamboat Springs, Colorado, voted to open two paved “trails” inside the city limits to Class 1 bikes back in April 2018.
+A year-long study did not produce any major conflicts, and the city hopes that it will encourage people to ride more and drive less.
+Seattle is considering a pilot program to allow e-bikes on 5 paved trails throughout the city, and a similar program in Durango, Colorado, is already underway.
 A quick internet search popped up dozens of other cities around the country in the same boat.
-Even though this isn’t yet a move to allow e-bikes on unpaved trails, it’s the first step in allowing motorized traffic into places it was once prohibited.
+Even though this isn’t yet a move to allow e-bikes on unpaved trails, it’s the first step in allowing motorized traffic into places where it was once prohibited.

-Mammoth Mountain, California, is the first and only major resort to open their mountain bike trails to e-bikes (Class 1 only) in 2018.
-With ski areas increasingly cashing in on the summer season, it makes perfect sense to start renting bikes and selling passes to people that would otherwise not ride.
-Interestingly Mammoth was able to pull this off even though it operates on US Forest Service Land.
-A number of resorts like Steamboat and Winter Park Colorado, and Bear Valley California already let you ride e-bikes on their trails – but only with a guide.
+Mammoth Mountain, California, is the first and only major resort to open its mountain bike trails to e-bikes (Class 1 only) in 2018.ย With ski areas increasingly cashing in on the summer season, it makes perfect sense to start renting bikes and selling passes to people who would otherwise not ride.ย Interestingly, Mammoth was able to pull this off even though it operates on US Forest Service Land.
+Several resorts, like Steamboat and Winter Park, Colorado, and Bear Valley, California, already let you ride e-bikes on their trails – but only with a guide.
 I have no doubt other ski areas will follow Mammoth’s lead in the future, especially those operated on private property.

 mammoth, e-bikesMammoth Mountain Bike Park.
 Photo: Mammoth Mountain Resort

 Personally, I believe that a bike should not have a motor, but I can see things from both perspectives.
 E-bikes getting people riding is a great thing for bike advocacy, trail work, reducing car traffic, and the overall health of our country.
-If you’ve never ridden one, they’re pretty darn fun (and I was a very hard skeptic).
+If you’ve never ridden one, they’re fun (and I was a very hard skeptic).
 On the negative, there’s already enough trail conflict from mountain bikers riding too fast.
-Giving people the power to ride even faster could compromise trail access for bikes all together.
-Opening trails to e-bikes also starts to blur the line when it comes to other forms of motorized access.
+Giving people the power to ride even faster could compromise bike trail access altogether.
+Opening trails to e-bikes also blurs the line regarding other forms of motorized access.
 First, it’s e-bikes, then what?
 It’s a tough call.

 In Europe, e-bikes are widely accepted.
-In fact, companies without an eMTB in their line up are not considered “core” mountain bike brands.
+In fact, companies without an eMTB in their lineup are not considered “core” mountain bike brands.
 Generally speaking, as long as the bike meets the EU e-bike regulations, it can go anywhere a normal mountain bike can.
-There’s even eMTB racing leagues popping up all over the place.
-The attitude and access are the polar opposite of in the United States.
+There are even eMTB racing leagues popping up all over the place.
+The attitude and access are the polar opposite of those in the United States.

 e-bikes